Skip to main content

 Remove sites

-9. Select Apply to confirm your choice, or Skip and Finish if you don't want to add any sites now.
+9. Select Apply to confirm your choice, or Skip and finish if you don't want to add any sites now.
 You can add sites later in the Shared Dataflow page.

 Note